Skycoder42/QObjectListModel/README.md

 	delegate: ItemDelegate {
 		width: parent.width
 		text: name
-		ToolTip.text: model.text/ /use model.* if the role name is reserved }
+		ToolTip.text: model.text //use model.* if the role name is reserved }
 }